-Ethiopian Magic Scroll
+Ethiopian Prayer Scroll

 This nineteenth-century Ethiopian magic scroll demonstrates the synthesis of sacred and heterodox elements: figures of angels appear alongside demon-like creatures; talismanic designs derived from Islamic, Judaic and pre-Christian folk sources blend with Christian prayers.(1) It is this unique convergence that invests the manuscript with its distinctive spiritual and medicinal function.

 The creation of this object would have been relegated to a dabtara, a cleric in the Ethiopian Orthodox Church.
 For the scroll’s devout owners, the inclusion of highly individualized prayers, imagery and arcane details endowed the object with its protective or curative abilities.
 During periods of crisis or sickness, it would have been kept with its owner at all times.(2) It was understood that this close relationship allowed the scroll to draw out and absorb the patron’s pain or illness, which was thought to appear in the form of demons.

 The script is written in Ge’ez, the liturgical language of Ethiopia.
 Areas that reference the specific patron have been covered and written-over, indicating that ownership of the manuscript was transferred at least once.
 The name Walatta, daughter of Michael, now appears, identifying her as the most recent owner.

 The text and imagery relate to St. Susenyos who is affiliated with protection during pregnancy and childbearing providing evidence of how it functioned for Walatta, as well as its previous owners.(3)